“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 fact that there are cases of virtually every terminal

 transparent and tell the truth about certain things.
-And then automatically you
+An

 get healed.
-And the other way is using energy with my mind towards you to heal
+And the other way is using energy with my heart/mind towards you to heal

 But talking about method is